Drawing a picture of yourself takes courage. We often view ourselves with criticism. Most of us are not very satisfied with the way we look.

-Make yourself comfortable for this exercise.
-Set up an area with a table, chair, mirror and a lamp.
-On the table, put the mirror so that when you sit down, you will be able to see yourself.
-Set the lamp to one side of the mirror (left or right) to provide directional lighting.
-If possible, dim the lights or turn them off all together.
+Set up an area with a table, chair and mirror.
+On the table, put the mirror so that when you sit down, you will be able to see yourself clearly.
+If possible, set a lamp to one side of the mirror to provide directional lighting, dim the lights or turn them off all together.
+Or choose an imaginary light source and shade accordingly.

 I've been painting, but I didn't like what I was doing because I didn't know how to draw.
 I took your basic drawing classes and it helped so much!
 My paintings look real and believable!